abcsFrederick/SINCLAIR/docs/user-guide/run.md

     --species hg19
 ```

-A typical command workflow, running the pipeline for a repeated time locally, is as follows:
+A typical command workflow, running the pipeline for a repeated time locally, running cellranger, is as follows:
 ```
 nextflow run main.nf -resume \
     -entry gex \